An Archetale in the Assembling Terrania Cycle

 A sound too deep for hearing rumbles continually outward from the Center, bulging galaxies, spinning black holes, subtly shaking stars and planets.
 And all of it, from quanta to quasars and beyond, in every realm, pulses with intelligence, knowing, aliveness…

 A slender hand passes over the vision, and my eyes stare once again into fathomless waters.
 I pass shaking dream hands over my face, unable for the moment to speak.

 “It takes time,” she says gently.
 I stand up slowly.
 If I were to die now, at this moment, then at least I have had the privilege to see a little of…THAT.
 The Source.
 The meaning and purpose and living heart of the whole.

 “The dawn is coming,” Firiel says.
 “One thing more, and very important: You will wake in peril of your life.
 You must remember, at the appropriate moment, to say the words ‘Wonder Woman.’”

 “Seriously.
 I will see you soon in another dream.”

 At the foot of the bed sat a thickset man in a red necktie and a suit the color of ash.
-Stiff stubble topped his large white head.
+Stiff stubble topped a white head so large I guessed it would make creases on the back of his neck.
 He placed a phone he had been playing with in a coat pocket.